AnnalieseRozvany/PoolGame/README.md

 # PoolGame
 A C++ pool game, which implements multiple design patterns.
 (Created in OOD class)

 The game was implemented in several stages, each of which including more features than the last.
 The code takes in a json config file which specifies which stage, the user wants to run, as well as other information.
+Example for stage 3:

 ```
 {